cbws/cbws.github.io/colocation/docs/sla.md

 * **Phone:** +31 (0)85 743 0374

 Operating hours are Monday to Friday, 09:00 - 17:00 (CET/CEST).
 Email requests are responded to within 24 hours of receipt during these times (this reaction time is an effort obligation).
 Phone support is available during operating hours.

-## Concluding Terms

-These terms define the Service Level Agreement specifically for Power and Cooling aspects of the CBWS Colocation service.
-The general CBWS Terms of Service also apply to the use of all CBWS services and govern aspects not explicitly covered in this SLA.